 I just don't know what they want from me anymore.
 I know if I ask it will lead to arguments where they just call me ungrateful.

 Could you please advise on what I can or should do because I usually just stay silent, and my mom just gets angrier either way.

 Is there anything I can do?

 In this counseling answer:

 •Choosing your own marriage partner is not a disrespectful task.
 If it is done in a halal way, it is a very good opportunity to choose a more appropriate partner for marriage.
-While it does go against your cultural norms, you may have greater success in the long-term concerning marriage and compatibility.

 •Set free your expectations of your parents, as well as letting go of trying to live up to their expectations of you.
-Insha’Allah by doing this, you will find much more peace within yourself, as well as happiness.

 •Your parents may have to go through an adjustment time.
 However, insha’Allah, they will come around to realize what a wonderful daughter they have raised.